 Performance Fatigue & The Need to Retreat

-We’ve established that there’s a difference between rotting and composting and that intentional rest can be transformative rather than just numbing.
-But why do we need to retreat in the first place?
+There's a difference between rotting and composting.
+Intentional rest can be transformative rather than just numbing.

 Even joy takes energy to absorb.